-A parent survey is sent out by the District office.
-This survey provides the district information about parent involvement and satisfaction.
+Parent surveys are sent out by the District office and our school site.
+This survey provides the district information about programming, parent involvement, and satisfaction.
 During the school year, teachers are surveyed about professional development as well as school business two to three times per year.
 Students in grades 3-5 anonymously complete the Olweus Survey and 5th grade students complete the Healthly Kids Survey.
 These surveys are given one time per year and questions are focused around school climate and bullying.
 Parents will be surveyed after each community event or community education opportunity in order to validate the effectiveness of the event.